 Enter content pillars.
-While there have been quite a few posts written about them already, there is still a lot of mystery around what they are and how to start using them, so in this post, I'm going to cover the following ideas:
+While this content type is nothing new, there is still a lot of mystery around what they are and how to start using them.
+In this post, we’re going to cover the following ideas:

-Just to be clear, content pillars, content silos or topic clusters are not a new concept.
+Just to be clear, content pillars, content silos, and topic clusters are not new concepts.

 These topic-based content bundles consist of a few different parts that we’ll define so that we have a consistent set of terms to use:

-Cluster Content: Cluster content pages are each of the individual articles (linked to from the pillar page) that answer questions, issues or concerns in greater depth.
+- Cluster Content: The individual pages or articles that link to the pillar page and answer questions, issues or concerns in greater depth.

-Content Silos: A content silo is a method of grouping related content together to establish the website's keyword-based topical areas or themes.
-Bear with me now.
-Content silos are important to both SEO and usability.
-(Web Savvy Marketing)
+- Content Silos: A method of grouping related content together to establish the website's keyword-based topical areas or themes.

-This video from HubSpot does a great job of showcasing the difference between each different type of content.
+This video from HubSpot does a great job of showcasing the differences between each type of content.

 The Importance of Content Pillars

-There are two major factors that play into why content pillars are such an important strategy for marketers to implement into their strategy.
+There are two major factors that play into why content pillars are such an important strategy for marketers to implement.
 First, as our digital presence (website, blogs, etc.) is ever-expanding, it will become increasingly important for us to help search algorithms know how to categorize and understand which pages belong together thematically.

 Topic clusters provide a framework for creating independent sections of your website that allow search engines to crawl your content together as a whole instead of individual pieces scattered throughout your site.